gavazzc/RI_Industry_Kit/README.md

 Machine Learning Inference component receives images from Capture component and runs a custom ML model for these images.
 The ML inference result is sent to Store component for storing the data in the current inspection.

-### Custom ML

-This component is used in the case where Greengrass runs in a computer.
-It watches "/home/ggc_user/djiimages" folder for changes.
-When there is a new file in this folder, Machine Learning Inference runs for this image.

-### FlightRecord

-DJI has a propriety format which is called as FlightRecord file.
-This component is used in the case where Greengrass runs in a computer.
-It watches "/home/ggc_user/flightdata" folder for changes.
-When there is a new flight record file in this folder, it is parsed to retrieve telemetry and image data.
-This component is running a nodejs script that is developed for this purpose.
-The recipe installs a public repository to the device for parsing the DJI's flight record files.

 ## How to run the components

 In order to test the components, greengrass-cli needs to be installed with AWS Greengrass.
 Please see : https://docs.aws.amazon.com/greengrass/v2/developerguide/install-gg-cli.html